MortalWombat-repo/MortalWombat-repo/README.md

 - 📚 Currently studying Machine Learning, Data Science, Data Engineering with a bit of DevOps.

-- 📈 Built SEP chatbot and a bunch of other Machine Learning and Data Engineering projects, with a total of **40** stars on GitHub
+- 📈 Built SEP chatbot and a bunch of other Machine Learning and Data Engineering projects, with over **40** stars on GitHub

 - ❤️ I love Python and anything to do with data.
 I love Docker and use it in my projects, and enjoy using cloud too.